We recently spoke to John Ogden, CBRE Managing Director (North). This is what we discussed:

 John: Well, we want to continue to grow and diversify.
 We’ve got some excellent core service lines here, all the ones that you’d expect; valuation, property management, all the agency functions, landlord and tenant, building consultancy, rating, planning and so on.
 We do see other opportunities as well as growing core business around; healthcare, student residential investment, PRS, development consultancy and also funding.
 The vision really is to ensure that we have best in class teams in all of those sectors and to offer a holistic solution for clients.
 We want to solve problems and offer our clients great solutions.

-Simon: What are the biggest challenges you face as MD?
+Collingwood: What are the biggest challenges you face as Managing Director?

 John: That’s a good question.
 I think constantly striving to innovate and improve, always trying to look ahead and keep one step ahead along with always trying to come up with new strategies.
 If you take that on your shoulders solely as the MD then you’re always going to really struggle but if you're able to embrace all the good people and the team that you have around you, and the team that we have here is incredibly good, then actually you don’t tend to run into too many problems at all.